aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 ## Calibration tool

-The authenticated tool appears in the Tools menu only while purple-frame handling is enabled.
-A real signed-in session is required even on installations where the general login requirement is relaxed.
-Applying values additionally requires an administrator account.
+The tool appears in the Tools menu only when the ASI676MC master switch is enabled, a visible local camera is positively identified as an ASI676MC, and the current user can save the standard Config.
+Direct calibration URLs enforce the same three conditions.
+With normal authentication that means an administrator.
+With `LOGIN_DISABLED`, the same anonymous browser access allowed by Config is used; private calibration ownership is still separated by a browser-specific token.

 The page supports two input paths.